In this page you will find answers to Frequently Asked Questions asked by my guests.

 Every Dolomite valley has magnificent towns which offer guests a wide range of services.

 But there is no point in denying that Cortina d’Ampezzo is universally acknowledged to be one of the most beautiful mountain resorts in the world.
-Known as “the Queen of the Dolomites”, Cortina’s is a privileged position in an extremely open and sunny valley (Ampezzo from the Latin àmplus) and is surrounded by a ring of magnificent mountains.
+Known as “the pearl of the Dolomites”, Cortina’s is a privileged position in an extremely open and sunny valley (Ampezzo from the Latin àmplus) and is surrounded by a ring of magnificent mountains.

 It is in these mountains that we find the largest number of via ferratas in the Dolomites all reachable quickly and easily.
 Naturally there are plenty of mountain climbing routes too and many of them have justly gone down in mountaineering history.
+Of course there are also countless paths that allow you to fully enjoy the beauty of the place.

 Moreover, there are a lot of cultural, sporting and folklore events going on in Cortina and a great many shops and boutiques.